LxMLearners/ghtric/README.md

 Ensure that `<image-name>` is replaced with your chosen name for the Docker image.

 Feel free to explore and leverage the capabilities of G-HTric for your three-way dataset generation with annotated examples and planted triclustering solutions.
-If you encounter any issues or have suggestions, please check the [issues](https://github.com/example/repository/issues) section of the repository.
-A [documentation file]() is also available with details of the tool.
+If you encounter any issues or have suggestions, please check the [issues](github.com/dfmsoares/ghtric/issues) section of the repository.
+A [documentation file](github.com/dfmsoares/ghtric/documentation/) is also available with details of the tool.

-Happy data processing with G-HTric! 🎉

 ## Citing the Paper 📑

 If you use G-HTric in your research, please cite our paper:

-*D.F.
+_D.F.
 Soares, R. Henriques, and S.C.
 Madeira.
 (2024).
 G-HTric: Synthetic Generation of Heterogeneous Three-way Datasets with Annotated Triclustering Solutions.
-[Available Soon]*
+[Available Soon]_